Last Updated: August 17, 2024

 While John Madden was recovering from his knee injury, he earned his teaching degrees in college.
 During this time, he was also meeting with Norm Van Brocklin, whose career was winding down.
 The ex-quarterback showed Madden videos of football games and explained what was happening in each play.
 As Madden learned more about teaching, his teaching education started to mesh with football.
 A career in coaching was the natural result.

 By 1960, Madden was acting as an assistant coach at the Allan Hancock College.
-Two years later, he had become the head coach.
+Two years later, he became the head coach.
 San Diego State then hired him as assistant defensive coach until 1966, at which point the team was among the highest-ranked in the nation.
 During this period, he worked under tactical mastermind Don Coryell, who Madden later credited for his success as a coach in the NFL.

 In 1967, John Madden was hired as the linebacker's coach for the Oakland Raiders.
-Madden learned from head coach Al Davis, who had in turn learned from Sid Gillman.
+Madden learned from head coach Al Davis, who had, in turn, learned from Sid Gillman.
 This meant that Madden was indirectly absorbing tactics from a man who revolutionized professional football.
 By 1969, Davis left the team and left Madden to take the reigns at just 32 years of age.
 With this, John Madden became the youngest head coach in NFL history at the time.

 Many consider John Madden to be the best Raiders coach of all time.
 That being said, the team still had a reputation for losing big games from 1969 to 1975.
 That all changed in 1976 with a victory against their long-time rivals, the Steelers, to win the AFC Championship.
 Next year, they won the 1977 Superbowl by flattening the Minnesota Vikings.
 By 1979, it was clear that coaching was taking a serious toll on John Madden's health, and he promptly retired.